vijayanant/fossick/content/blog/pairing.md

 type = "post"
 title = "Pair Programming - What?
 Why?
 And How?" date =   "2015-01-31 12:31:30"
-categories=  ["pair programming", "XP"]
+keywords =  ["pair programming", "XP", "code pairing", "extreme programming"]
 +++

 ### What?
-Simply put, pair programming is two programmers working at a single computer!
+Simply put, pair programming is two programmers with a single computer working together to solve a problem!

 ### Why?